stowersinstitute/LIBPB-1390-Image3C/Readme.md

 ### Create a conda environment
 Image3C requires version 3.7 of python and TensorFlow version 1.15, so a fresh conda enviroment is recommended.
-We have written an environment file the takes care of creating the conda environment and installing all needed dependencies.
+We have written an environment file that takes care of creating the conda environment and installing all needed dependencies.
 If you are on MacOS or do not have an NVIDA GPU with CUDA use environment.yml.
 If you are on Windows or Linux and have a CUDA GPU then use environment_gpu.yml.